Awaji puppets that have been handed down to various places

 Kokichi Nagata lists 141 places (of which 83 have been abolished and 58 still exist) where Gidayubushi has handed down three-person puppet shows.
 However, since then, more folklore sites have been confirmed, and more have been abolished.
 On the contrary, there are also puppet shows that have been revived, and these numbers must be greatly rewritten.

-A puppet theater that is directly or indirectly transmitted from Awaji, or a puppet theater that is strongly influenced by Awaji puppets, is called an Awaji puppet theater here.
+A puppet theater that is directly or indirectly transmitted from Awaji, or a puppet show that is strongly influenced by Awaji puppets, is called an Awaji puppet theater here.
 However, it is not easy to judge whether an individual puppet show is Awaji or not, even if there is clear evidence, and it is controversial.

-Based on Mr. Nagata's above-mentioned two books, "Awa no Ningyo, Awaji no Ningyo" ("Awa and Awaji no Ningyo Drama"), national puppet theater summit materials, etc. I will give a play (however, Tsukechi's puppeteer is a tradition of only the Shiki Sanbaso, and should be classified as an old Joruri system, but in the past, external subjects were also performed, and it is currently active.
-This is the oldest example of Awaji puppet propagation in the middle seat).
+Based on Mr. Nagata's above-mentioned two books, "Awa no Ningyo, Awaji no Ningyo" ("Awa and Awaji no Ningyo Drama"), national puppet theater summit materials, etc. I will give a play (however, Tsukichi's puppeteer is a tradition of only the Shiki Sanbaso, and should be classified as an old Joruri system, but in the past, external subjects were also performed, and it is currently active.
+This is the oldest example of Awaji doll propagation in the middle seat).
 Some of these are those that started with Awa puppeteers or those that have received guidance from them, and to be exact, they should be called the Awaji Awa system.
 Awaji dolls and Awa dolls are the same as the arts.

 List of currently active Awaji puppet shows